-We operated a rotary screw trap on Toppenish creek from October 6, 2016 through July 30, 2017, a period which encompasses most if not all of the outmigration period.
-We captured a total of 659 steelhead parr/smolts and PIT tagged 605.
-The daily catch of steelhead juveniles peaked in December (Figure 5) as typically observed.
-Most of the PIT tagged steelhead juveniles were released several hundred meters above the screw trap as part of a mark- recapture study.
-An estimate of 10,464 SE 2133 juvenile steelhead outmigrants was obtained for the 2016-2017 season using this method.
-The mean length for all measured outmigrants was 122 mm (fork length) with length frequency distribution similar to previous years.
-We also captured 15 lamprey juvenile at this site during the season.
-The juveniles that have been captured at this site were taken to YN lamprey biologist for identification before being released on site.
+We operated a rotary screw trap on Toppenish creek from October 10, 2017 through July 30, 20118, a period which encompasses most if not all of the outmigration period.
+We captured a total of 1524 steelhead parr/smolts and PIT tagged 1459.
+The daily catch of steelhead juveniles peaked in late November (Figure 5) with the first major flow event of the season as typically observed.
+Most of the PIT tagged steelhead juveniles were released several hundred meters above the screw trap as part of a mark-recapture study.
+An estimate of 25,418 SE 3208 juvenile steelhead outmigrants was obtained for the 2017-2018 season using this method.
+The mean length for all measured outmigrants was larger in 2018 at 146 mm (fork length) with length frequency distribution similar to previous years.
+We also captured 125 lamprey juveniles at this site during the season.
+The juveniles that have been captured at this site were taken to YN lamprey biologist for identification before being PIT tagged and released on site as part of a mark recapture study similar to that used on site for steelhead juveniles.

 Figure 5.
 Steelhead juvenile outmigration timing.
-Daily catch at the Upper Toppenish Creek trap compared with stream stage for the 2017.
+Daily catch at the Upper Toppenish Creek trap compared with stream stage for the 2018.
 Season.